golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/golioth-observe.md

 ### Time Estimate

 * 15 minutes

 ## Workflow

 ### Build in the KASM container

-1. In the KASM container, go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo) and checkout the `observe` example:
+1. In the KASM container, go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo).

     ```bash
     cd ~/magtag-training/app
-    git checkout observe
     ```
 2. Create a file for WiFi and Golioth credentials